PaulOgier/GAMScripts/Split Calendar CSV Events/README.md

 Copy the Python code and paste it into the new file.

-Save the file as split_csv.py in a convenient location, such as your Documents or Desktop folder.
+Save the file as split_csv.py in a convenient location.

 ## 2. Prepare Your CSV File